tinySSB/tiny-ssb-spec/README.md

-While the shadow fields help to bring down a tinSSB packet to 120B (by not including them in the packet's wire bytes), this creates the problem that from the wire bytes along it is not possible to find out to which feed a packet belongs.
+While the shadow fields help to bring down a tinSSB packet to 120B (by not including them in the packet's wire bytes), this creates the problem that from the wire bytes alone it is not possible to find out to which feed a packet belongs.

 A new header field called DMX (DeMultipleX) is a critical innovation